How Many Miles Is a Truck Driver Allowed to Drive in One Day?

 How Many Miles Can Truckers Drive in a Day?

-At most, a driver can spend 11 hours a day driving.
-Many trucking companies rely on “governors,” which caps the driver’s speed at 65 miles per hour (mph).
+As we've already established, a driver can spend a maximum of 11 hours per day driving.
+Where speed is concerned, many trucking companies rely on “governors” which cap the driver’s speed at 65 miles per hour (mph).

-After you factor in the speed variability of the streets in cities and towns, stopping points like traffic lights and stop signs, and the constant ebb and flow of congestion, the average speed for truckers is more like 50 mph.
+With that in mind, let's find our way to more reasonable averages.
+After factoring in the speed limit variability of the roads in towns and cities, stopping-points like traffic lights or stop signs, and the all-import traffic report, the average speed for truckers is more like 50 mph.

-The time attributed to other truck driver job duties also play a part in calculating how many miles a trucker can travel in a day.
+The time attributed to other driver job duties also influence the number of miles a trucker can travel in a day.
+Within their daily 14-hour on-duty window, truckers have many non-driving duties to accomplish, including:

 Flatbed-truck-hauling-equipment